 - Greater tranquility and maintenance of the rural ambiance;

-- Minimize light pollution by protecting against direct glare and excessive lighting; and
+- Minimize light pollution by protecting against direct glare and excessive lighting;

 - International Dark-Sky Association (IDA)